-where $BV{CBO}$ is the CB breakdown voltage with the emitter left open.
-The low breakdown voltage for InP BJT can be understood from expression (14), that the high dc current gain of the device is mainly responsible for the same.
+Where BV{CBO} is the CB breakdown voltage with the emitter left open.
+The low breakdown voltage for InP BJT can be obtained from expression in Equation (14), that the high DC current gain of the device is mainly responsible for the same.